-Swaby Gardens is a small, enclosed area containing two separate play areas.
-There is a small area of mown grass with trees and shrubs at the edges of the site.
+Godley Gardens is a small, enclosed area of mown grass with trees and shrubs.
+A small raised bed stands in one corner of the site.

 Original metal railings and gates, with all spikes removed, form the boundary to the park